eugenia1984/english/glossary.md

 `Maybe I will go to the party.` -> It is possible you will go to the party, but you are not sure.

 - **might**: is used to express possibility.
 When Sarah says, might not be running, she's suggesting that it's possible the live server extension isn't currently active or working.
-For example:

-`The server might be down.` -> It's possible the server isn't working.
+For example: `The server might be down.` -> It's possible the server isn't working.

-`She might not be available today.` -> It's possible she's not free today.

 - **misaligned**: means not lined up or positioned correctly.
 For example: `The images were misaligned in the presentation, making it look messy.` -> This indicates that the images were not positioned properly, affecting the presentation's clarity.